kyverno/KDP/proposals/allow_policy_exception.md

 The proposed solution is to introduce two new Custom Resource Definitions (CRDs) that enable managing policy exceptions:

-- **PolicyExceptionRequest**: a namespaced request to exclude a resource from a policy rule
+- **PolicyExceptionRequest**: a request to exclude a resource from a policy rule, namespaced / cluster-wide
-- **PolicyExceptionApprovals**: a cluster-wide resource that permits one or more exceptions
+- **PolicyExceptionResponse**: a cluster-wide resource that response to a specific `PolicyExceptionRequest`

 ### High-Level Flow

 There are 2 personnas that would be involved:

 - **Policy User**: able to create, delete , and modify `PolicyExceptionRequest` resources
-- **Policy Admin**: able to review `PolicyExceptionRequest`; and create, delete, modify `PolicyExceptionApprovals` resources
+- **Policy Admin**: able to review `PolicyExceptionRequest`; and create, delete, modify `PolicyExceptionResponse` resources

 1. A user that is impacted by a policy violation can create a `PolicyExceptionRequest` for their workload:
    `PolicyExceptionRequest` sample: